Skip to content

 Container Availability

-MLX N/A (native only) Metal (native)
+MLX N/A (native only) Metal — run natively on Mac

 See Container Deployment for detailed Docker setups.